alinex/alinex.github.io/_posts/2015-06-14-jekyll-bootstrap.md

 bundle exec jekyll serve
 {% endhighlight %}

+And with the additional flag `--drafts` the posts of the _drafts folder are shown as if they are already released.

 It will also continually detect file changes and recreates the pages so you can change the files and directly view the changes.